 - A moonpie

-- Morris Museum Moonwalk special commemorative aluminum resuable water bottle for the first 125 people to purchase a “moon pass” ticket
+- Morris Museum Moonwalk special commemorative aluminum reusable water bottle for the first 125 people to purchase a “moon pass” ticket

 “Moon Pass” Tickets (includes Museum Admission):